Handy Purse Organizer Sewing Pattern – Free!

 | |

 Keep all your bags organized with my free purse organizer sewing pattern!
 This handy organizer has pockets all over and is perfect for holding all those little things in your purse that get jumbled together.
-When you’re ready to switch bags – you can simply take the organizer out (with all the things inside) and move them all to the new bag, easy peasy!
+When youโ€™re ready to switch bags – you can simply take the organizer out (with all the things inside) and move them all to the new bag, easy peasy!

-Update: This blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF thatโ€™s optimized for printing.
 Find it here.
-The blog post below is totally free to read, print, and sew!
+The free Handy Purse Organizer Pattern is included in the blog post below and is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library for you to access anytime you want?
+Check it out.

 I am completely convinced that the DIY version is much better than what you would get ordering something online.